Treatment for ovarian cancer

 Advanced cancer is when the cancer has spread to the nearby tissues and organs, for example, the bowel.
 Your treatment in this case will depend on the extent of the cancer, which organs are affected, and your general health.
 It may be possible to keep the cancer under control by surgery or chemotherapy.
 Radiotherapy and chemotherapy may help to control symptoms by shrinking a cancer to prevent pressure and pain and slows its growth.
 This is called palliative treatment.

 The type of side-effects you get will depend on the type of treatment, the dose, the duration and your own general health.
 Some treatments may cause symptoms like nausea, vomiting, diarrhoea, and loss of appetite or hair loss.
 Many treatments cause fatigue.

 If you are a younger woman, removing the ovaries means that you will get an early menopause.
 This may involve hot flushes, dry skin, night sweats.
 It is important to discuss this with your doctor.
-You could also read our factsheet Managing Menopausal Symptoms (pdf, 425 KB).
+You could also read our factsheet Managing Menopausal Symptoms.

-For more about coping with side-effects, see our Understanding Cancer of the Ovary (pdf 3.32MB) booklet, or our other booklets on Understanding Chemotherapy, Understanding Radiotherapy, Coping with Fatigue, Hair Loss, Diet and Cancer and Understanding Cancer and Complementary Therapies.
+For more about coping with side-effects, see our Understanding Cancer of the Ovary booklet, or our other booklets on Understanding Chemotherapy and Other Cancer Drugs, Understanding Radiotherapy, Coping with Fatigue, Hair Loss, Diet and Cancer and Understanding Cancer and Complementary Therapies.